maximus-debski/maximus-debski/README.md

 I'm a Computer Science student studying at the University of Melbourne.

-- Interested in systems programming and backend development
+- Interested in systems programming and backend development and machine learning
 - Work with threat intelligence, including STIX and TAXII
 - Enjoy building things across software and embedded systems
 ---